temporalio/edu-interacting-with-workflows-typescript-code/exercises/querying-workflows/README.md

 5. Don't forget to `JSON.stringify()` the response, because some of the values on the `order` object are JSON.
 6. Save the file.

-## Part C: Create a Handle on the Workflow to Query

-We want to call the `orderDetailsQuery` from the Client.
-After importing the Query, we need to create a handle.

-1. Edit the `client.ts` file to call the `orderDetailsQuery`.
-2. Import your Query.
-2. Now you will create a handle on the Workflow that you wish to Query, which is `pizzaWorkflow`.
-3. You will set the handle to the variable `queryHandler`.
-4. Save the file.

-## Part D: Call the Query from the Client
+## Part C: Call the Query on the pizzaWorkflowHandle

 Now, we will call the `orderDetailsQuery` from the Client.

-1. In `client.ts`, call the `orderDetailsQuery` with the `query` method.
+1. In `client.ts`, call the `orderDetailsQuery` with the `query` method on the `pizzaWorkflowHandle`.
 2. Assign the result of the Query call to a variable named `queryResult`.
 3. In the `query` method, pass in a key from the `PizzaOrder` that you want to get the information of (e.g., `orderNumber`, `customer`, `items` etc.) The PizzaOrder object details are in `shared.ts`.
 4. Put a `console.log()` statement for `queryResult` so that when you run the Workflow, you can see the results of calling `orderDetailsQuery`.
 5. Save the file.

-## Part E: Run Both Workflows
+## Part D: Run the Workflow

 To run the Workflow:

 1. In one terminal, start the Worker by running `npm start`.
 2. In another terminal, start the Workflow by running `npm run workflow`.
 You should see the query results in this terminal window.
-3. Locate this output in your CLI: `query result: {"customerID":12983,"name":"María García","email":"maria1985@example.com","phone":"415-555-7418"}`.
+3. Locate this output in your console: `query result: {"customerID":12983,"name":"María García","email":"maria1985@example.com","phone":"415-555-7418"}`.

 ## Optional: Send a Query with the Command Line